 Unfortunately, you can't deduct the cost of looking for your first job.
 When you change jobs, though, expenses such as the cost of printing résumés and travel to job interviews are deductible, as long as you're looking for a job in the same line of work.
 Such costs are "miscellaneous expenses," which means they are deductible, if you itemize, to the extent they and any other miscellaneous expenses exceed 2% of your adjusted gross income.

 You can deduct the cost of job-related moving expenses even if it's for your first job and even if you claim the standard deduction rather than itemizing.
 The key is that your new job be at least 50 miles farther from your old home than your old job was.
 In addition to the cost of moving your household goods, you can write off the cost of driving your own car.
-For moves in the first half of 2011, you can deduct 19 cents a mile; for moves in the last six months of 2011, the mileage rate is 23.5 cents a mile; for moves in 2012, the rate is 23 cents a mile.
+For job-related moves in 2014, you can deduct 23.5 cents a mile.

 Get Withholding Right

 This is something most workers — whether on their first job or 20th — fail to do.
 We know that because more than 100 million taxpayers get tax refunds every year — proof positive that they had too much withheld from their pay.
 When you start a job, you'll be asked to fill out a Form W-4.
 That little piece of paper controls how much federal income tax will be taken out of each check for the IRS.
 The amount is based on your salary and the number of "allowances" you claim on the W-4.
 Take the time to read the instructions carefully to be sure you claim as many allowances as possible.
 That will limit withholding to the legal minimum.